sirijuulia/codeop-mvp/my-express-app/README.md

 - cd client and run npm install in the client folder
 - run npm install react n the client folder
 - run npm install --save leaflet react-leaflet n the client folder
+- run npm install react-tooltip in the client folder
 - run install react-router-dom in the client folder

 ### Database Prep